harrypickering/xHLA_R/README.md

 Running the xHLA_R script
 ------------
-Put your paired end read fastq files in the input folder Run the 0000_super_master_controller_batchmode.R script (either through R, Rstudio or from the command line
+Put your paired end read fastq files in the input folder
+Run the xHLA_R.R script (either through R, Rstudio or from the command line

 Command Line
->Rscript 0000_super_master_controller_batchmode.R
+>Rscript xHLA_R.R

 Command Line in background with log
->nohup Rscript 0000_super_master_controller_batchmode.R &
+>nohup Rscript xHLA_R.R &

 the report files will go to nohup.txt and you can monitor the progress with
 >tail -f nohup.txt